mali0125/mtm6407-choose-your-own-adventure/README.md

 # MTM6407 - Choose Your Own Adventure
-By - Zarmeen M, Jesse G, Daniela C
+By - Zarmeen M, Jesse G, and Daniela C